AstroMined/debtonator/docs/progress.md

    - Test coverage for nested object validation should be improved
    - Some schema factory implementations don't match the schema structure

-5. __Error Module Coverage Gaps__
-   - Small coverage gaps remain in src/errors/__init__.py (lines 98-99, 105-107)
-   - These are exception handlers for import errors that are difficult to test without mocks
-   - One branch in src/errors/credit.py (line 64) remains untested
-   - These gaps are acceptable for now and can be addressed in integration tests
+5. __Decimal Sum Validation in Tests__
+   - Some tests for decimal sums in complex structures require tolerance ranges
+   - Day of month patterns in seasonality analysis sum to 0.94 instead of 1.0
+   - Similar issues exist in other probability distribution tests
+   - Solution is to use appropriate tolerance ranges in tests
+   - Need standardized approach to decimal equality testing